hybridious/Ransomware-Panel/README.md

 # Ransomware-Panel

-For Educational Purposes only to show how the bad guys do it :D. openssl random pseudo bytes ( yea nice meme!)
+For Educational Purposes only.

+This is to show the generation of AES on server side which is used by ransomware.